 Clarkia life history

 Clarkia xantiana ssp. xantiana is a winter annual that germinates with late fall and winter rains.
-In our study region, the Kern Valley in the southern Sierra Nevada Mountains, germination historically happens between October and late February or early March.
-Seedlings grow throughout the winter and spring, and surviving plants flower in late spring and early summer, April into early July.
+In our study region, the Kern Valley in the southern Sierra Nevada Mountains, germination historically happens between November and late February or early March.
+Seedlings grow throughout the winter and spring, and surviving plants flower in late spring and early summer, late April into early July.
 Pollinated fruits set seed in the early summer, June to July.
 Seeds of C. xantiana are produced in early summer, with fruits that dry out and gradually split open.
 Most seeds appear to be shed from fruits within 3-4 months after production, but can remain on the plant for up to a year.
 Seeds are small (<1 mm in width) and have no structures to aid in aerial dispersal.

 We represent the C. xantiana life history in terms of transitions from October of year t to October of year t+1.
 Transitions are the product of seed survival and germination, and aboveground seedling survival to fruiting, fruit production, and seeds per fruit.
-For this study, we assume that the new and old seeds differ in their survival rates, but do not include additional age structure and assume germination of new and old seeds is the same.
+For this study, we assume that the new and old seeds differ in their survival rates in the seed bank, but do not include additional age structure and assume germination of new and old seeds is the same.
 We also we assume that all plants experience the same vital rates upon germination.
 We describe population growth rate by the following equation:

 λ=g1Y(t)s0s1+(1-g1)s2s3.

 Germination is given by g1.
 Seed survival from seed production to the first October is s0, and survival from October to February is s1 and s3 for age 0, and 1 seeds, respectively.
 Survival from February to October is given as s2.
-Per-capita reproductive success in year t, Y(t) is the product of seedling survival to fruiting (σ), fruits per plant (F), or seeds per fruit ().
+Per-capita reproductive success in year t, Y(t) is the product of seedling survival to fruiting (σ), fruits per plant (F), and seeds per fruit ().

 Seeds are grouped into three stages: age 0 seeds, which were produced in the current year; age 1 seeds, which were produced in the previous year; age 2+ seeds, which were produced two or more years ago.
 Persistence of seeds in the seed bank is represented by transitions from younger to older seeds.
 Production of new seeds is captured by transition to the age 0 seed state.